inivekin/abosa/abosa.typ

 #image("img/st-damocles-written-out.jpg",width: 100%, height: 100%)
 #set page(columns: 2)
 #code(numbers: true, firstnumber: 2560)[```none
+Though all I do is languish since you've slivered back tae plasmasphere, though I hannae the diligence as limited interpreter,
+I'll try lay doon symbols on plates that gate a power inherent, nae knowing if it compilates, nor what it does if aberrant.
+I would that words in lines amassed, will narrow doon the thoughts silenced, these hidden concepts I looked past, unnamed, ignored, unpreferenced, interaction-free measurements, paths that photons didnae travel, knowledge I indirectly sense, the noumena nae named tae tell.
+Then information density
+may explicate ingrained reveal, congealing off-mark tensity wi boilerplate that could anneal, should I contain the burning white nae melting intae slate carcass, so face o glass reflects starlight an nae the inbetween darkness.
 Like negatives an positives
 all summed tae zero are equal, anodic role prerogative